 Make sure purses and bags — yours and guests' — that could contain

-Always keep pills and liquids in their original containers.
+Always keep medicines in their original containers.

-Try to keep a record of how many pills are left in their prescription containers.
+Be aware of all medicines in your home and how many pills are left in the containers.

 packaging does not mean childproof packaging.

-Never prepare or give medicine to a child in the dark: You may give the wrong
+Never prepare or give medicine to a child in the dark.
+You could give the wrong

 Never tell a child that medicine tastes like candy.

 If your older child or teen manages their own medicines, make sure they know and

 follow the family rules on safely storing the medicine.
 And always supervise them